Been-H/fps-movement-unity/README.md

 - looking around and up and down with the mouse
 - crouching
 - no slipperly movement
-- slower movement while jumping for more realistic jumping
+- slower movement while jumping and extra gravity for more realistic jumping